open known_hosts file on a line 378 where you might have a conflicting key $ vi +378 .ssh/known_hosts # open .bash_history on a line with first occurrence of a string password $ vi +/password .bash_history # open 3 files $ vi file1 file2 file3 # open 3 files in tabs $ vi -p file1 file2 file3 # open

 To open a file in specific line number with vi use +line number and to open file on first occurrence of a search string use +/string , to open files in tabs with vi, use -p option:

-# open known_hosts file on a line 378 where you might have a conflicting key $ vi +378 .ssh/known_hosts # open .bash_history on a line with first occurrence of a string password $ vi +/password .bash_history # open 3 files $ vi file1 file2 file3 # open 3 files in tabs $ vi -p file1 file2 file3 # open all files with yaml extension from current directory $ vi *.yaml # just open vi without any file $ vi
+# open known_hosts file on a line 378 where you might have a conflicting key $ vi +378 .ssh/known_hosts # open .bash_history on a line with first occurrence of a string password $ vi +/password .bash_history # open 3 files $ vi file1 file2 file3 # open 3 files in tabs $ vi -p file1 file2 file3 # open all files with yaml extension from current directory $ vi *.yaml # open all files listed by previous command as tabs.
+NB! there is a default tab number limit.
+Something like 10. # open all files containing thereisnofish as tabs vi -p `grep -iRl thereisnofish ./*` # just open vi without any file $ vi

 Once you can understand the modes you can explore some of the features, why vi/vim are the best ever command-line text editors, like repeating actions, recording and playing back macros, editing multiple files.